-Levofloxacin Tablets should be swallowed without crushing and with sufficient amount of liquid.
+Levofloxacin 250mg Film-coated Tablets tablets should be swallowed without crushing and with sufficient amount of liquid.
 They may be divided at the score line to adapt the dose.
 The tablets may be taken during meals or between meals.
-Levofloxacin Tablets should be taken at least two hours before or after iron salts, zinc salts, magnesium- or aluminium-containing antacids, or didanosine (only didanosine formulations with aluminium or magnesium containing buffering agents), and sucralfate administration since reduction of absorption can occur (see section 4.5).
+Levofloxacin 250mg Film-coated Tablets tablets should be taken at least two hours before or after iron salts, zinc salts, magnesium- or aluminium-containing antacids, or didanosine (only didanosine formulations with aluminium or magnesium containing buffering agents), and sucralfate administration, since reduction of absorption can occur (see section 4.5).